awslabs/containers-cost-allocation-dashboard/ARCHITECTURE.md

 Notes:

-1. The back-filling solution supports back-filling data only up to the Kubecost retention limit (15 days for the free tier, 30 days for the business tier)
+1. The back-filling solution supports back-filling data only up to the Kubecost retention limit (15 days for the free tier)
 2. The back-filling solution is automatic, and does not support force-back-filling of data that already exists in the S3 bucket.
-If you'd like to force-back-fill existing data, you must delete the Parquet file for the desired date, and then run the data collection.
+If you'd like to force-back-fill existing data, you must delete the Parquet file for the desired date, and then run the data collection (please back up first).
 An example reason for such a scenario is that an issue was fixed or a feature was added to the solution, and you'd like it to be applied for past data.
-Notice that this is possible only up to the Kubecost retention limit (15 days for the free tier, 30 days for the business tier).
+Notice that this is possible only up to the Kubecost retention limit (15 days for the free tier).